 What settings do you use for astrophotography?

 Usually, when people ask this question, they are referring to a setup that includes a DSLR camera and lens pointed towards the night sky.
 Often times this is an attempt to capture the Milky Way over a beautiful landscape or simply a dark rural area.
+Many of the same settings that work for a stationary tripod photo also apply when connected to a telescope for deep-sky imaging.

 - Use a “fast” aperture of F/2.8 – F/4